frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 You can start with a empty unity 3d project.

-SampleScene is used to preview, it has a RootCanvas, and a Image called `energyGo` to simulate the internal game UI at the bottom.
-And energyGo added a `HeartController.cs` to simulate the mod does, code says everything, you can read it.
+SampleScene is used to preview, it has a RootCanvas, and a Image called `energyGo` to simulate the game UI at the bottom.
+And energyGo added a `HeartController.cs` to simulate the mod does.
 ![alt text](image-1.png)

  When UI loaded, our ui will attach to the energyGO as the parent, so just create a canvas below the energyGO and change it `RectTransform` to makesure it's at the right place.